snowplow-archive/infobright-ruby-loader/README.md

 ## Roadmap

-It would be nice to wrap just the data load task as a [Resque] [resque] job with a `perform` method.
+* Wrap just the data load task as a [Resque] [resque] job with a `perform` method

-It would also be nice to wrap the data load task as a Sidekiq job.
+* Wrap the data load task as a Sidekiq job.

 ## Copyright and license

-cloudfront-log-deserializer is copyright 2012 SnowPlow Analytics Ltd.
+Infobright Ruby Loader is copyright 2012 SnowPlow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.